Normal Calcium Levels UK

 Dietary Sources of Calcium

-Contrary to popular belief, dairy isn’t the only source of Calcium.
+Contrary to popular belief, dairy isn’t the only source of calcium.
 Many foods offer rich calcium content.
 Some top sources include:

 1. Dairy Products: Milk, cheese, and yogurt.

-2. Leafy Greens: Such as kale, spinach, and broccoli.
+2. Leafy Greens: such as kale, spinach, and broccoli.

 3. Fish: Especially those with edible soft bones like sardines and salmon.